April 15, 2025, 3:01 pm | Read time: 5 minutes

 New SSD or More RAM

 The SSD also contributed to noticeable improvements.
-In the newer version, it is an M.2-2280 format with 1 terabyte capacity.
-Those looking to upgrade can easily replace the parts, as only the back of the handheld console needs to be removed—a real plus in terms of longevity.
+The newer version features an M.2-2280 format with 1 terabyte capacity.
+Those looking to upgrade can easily replace the parts, as only the back of the handheld console needs to be removed–a real plus in terms of longevity.

 ROG Ally X with Significantly Improved Battery

 One of the biggest criticisms of the predecessor was the battery.
-Handheld consoles have the great advantage of being flexible and inviting to gaming sessions on the go.
-However, the energy of the first ROG Ally lasted at best for two hours—with energy-saving titles and reduced brightness.
+Handheld consoles have the great advantage of being flexible and inviting for gaming sessions on the go.
+However, the first ROG Ally’s energy lasted at best for two hours–with energy-saving titles and reduced brightness.
 Asus has made significant improvements here.

-In tests, the ROG Ally X with its 80-Wh battery lasted significantly longer.
-With conservative use, a runtime of about four hours was possible.
-More energy-intensive games ran for two and a half to three hours.
-This makes the handheld console much more flexible and represents a noticeable improvement.
+In the test, the ROG Ally X with its 80-Wh battery lasted significantly longer.
+With economical use, a runtime of about four hours was possible.
+More energy-intensive games still ran for two and a half to three hours.
+This makes the handheld console much more flexible and is definitely a noticeable improvement.

 Software and User Experience

-Asus once again relies on Windows 11 Home for the operating system, which is a plus in many respects.
-It allows the use of nearly every gaming platform, thanks also to the Armoury Crate SE software.
-In tests, gaming via Steam, Ubisoft, EA, and GOG worked very well.
-However, as with any other handheld console, the titles must be designed for controller use.
+Asus once again relies on Windows 11 Home for the operating system–which is a plus in many ways.
+It allows the use of almost any gaming platform, thanks also to the Armoury Crate SE software.
+In the test, gaming via Steam, Ubisoft, EA, and GOG worked very well.
+However, the same applies as with any other handheld console: The titles must be designed for controller use.

 Classic Windows applications can also be used on the ROG Ally X. However, an external controller should definitely be used for this.
-In some situations, it’s still not entirely clear whether to use button or touchscreen controls.
-But this is not an issue when gaming itself.
+In some situations, it’s still not entirely clear whether to use button presses or the touchscreen.
+This isn’t an issue when gaming, though.

-How the ROG Ally X Performed in Tests
+How the ROG Ally X Performed in the Test

-Overall, the ROG Ally X proved itself in tests.
-Many weaknesses of the predecessor—except for some control issues outside of games—were addressed.
+Overall, the ROG Ally X proved itself in the test.
+Many of the predecessor’s weaknesses–except for some control issues outside of games–were addressed.
 The battery performance and internal storage are particularly noteworthy.
 However, this comes at a cost: The MSRP is around 900 euros.
-Used, there are currently offers around 830 euros, but the console hasn’t significantly dropped in price at retailers yet.
+Used, you can currently find offers around 830 euros, but the console hasn’t significantly dropped in price at retailers yet.

 And as good as the hardware is–not everything is perfect.
 The joysticks are more robust but still lack Hall effect sensors.
 This means stick drift, similar to the Nintendo Switch, remains a potential issue that can worsen with increased use.

-For players who primarily game at home, alternatives like the Lenovo Legion Go with a large 2K display and 144 Hz remain interesting.
-For Steam users, the Steam Deck OLED with good battery life and image quality is the top choice, though the ROG Ally X also scores well in general scope.
-The predecessor, the Asus ROG Ally (with Z1E), remains a cheaper option with similar performance—for significantly less money currently.
-With the ROG Ally X, Asus has brought a successful development to the market that is definitely worth the investment.
+For players who mainly game at home, alternatives like the Lenovo Legion Go with a large 2K display and 144 Hz remain interesting.
+For Steam users, the Steam Deck OLED with good battery life and image quality is the ultimate choice, though the ROG Ally X can also score in general scope.
+The predecessor, the Asus ROG Ally (with Z1E), remains a cheaper option with similar performance–currently for significantly less money.
+With the ROG Ally X, Asus has brought a successful further development to the market that is definitely worth the money.